 Lessons will encourage each pupil to become responsible for their own learning, making relevant and useful notes to assist them in their exam preparation.
 At the same time, the topics selected lend themselves to an enquiry-based approach in which we will be able to evaluate cause and consequence in relation to some of the 'big questions' of 20th Century History.
-Pupils can expect to work in pairs or groups as well as singly, and to make use of internet and other resources as appropriate.
-Much of the work will be accessed using Google Classroom.
+Pupils can expect to work in pairs or groups as well as singly, and to make use of the internet and other resources as appropriate.